 All staff know what to do if a child tells them they are being abused, exploited, or neglected.
 Staff know how to maintain an appropriate level of confidentiality by only involving those who need to be involved, such as the DSL/DDSL and local authority children's social care.
 Staff know to never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.
+Staff are aware of their statutory responsibilities and duty in relation to Female Genital Mutilation (FGM).

-Staff know how to reassure victims that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
-Nor should a victim ever be made to feel ashamed for making a report.
+Staff know how to reassure children that they are being taken seriously and that they will be supported and kept safe.
+A child should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
+Nor should a child ever be made to feel ashamed for making a report.

-Staff are aware of the early help process and understand their role in it and are confident to identify and support children who may benefit from early help, effectively giving children and their families the right help at the right time.
+Staff are aware of the early help process and understand their role in it and are confident to work alongside the DSL/ DDSL to identify and support children who may benefit from early help, effectively giving children and their families the right help at the right time.